SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 they can be used within the case statement's code block.
 Here, they are used as shorthand for printing the values via the ``println`` function.
-The final case statement also uses the variables to calculate the square root value needed for Pythagoras' theorem using the ``sqrt`` function.
+The final case statement also uses the variables to calculate the distance from the origin.
 (The earlier case blocks printed the tuples' individual values using the shorthand syntax ``point.0`` and ``point.1`` instead, because they did not have the temporary variables to hand.)